theovidal/parcolar/README.md

 ## 💻 Development

+Thanks for participating in Parcolar's improvement and/or debugging!
 First, check the following requirements:

 - Git, for version control
-- Golang 1.15 or higher with go-modules for dependencies
+- Golang 1.16 or higher with go-modules for dependencies
 - A running instance of [Redis](https://redis.io/) v5 or higher
 - ~~A running instance of [pronote-api](https://github.com/Litarvan/pronote-api) for PRONOTE-related commands~~ Unfortunately, due to legal restrictions in France, PRONOTE can't be used any more through their API
 - [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html) for the `pdflatex` program (with default LaTeX packages)
 - [ImageMagick](https://imagemagick.org/index.php) for the `convert` program
+  **⚠ Make sure to authorize PDF read and write in the `policy.xml` file of your installation**

 Clone the project on your local machine: